-When in Los Angeles, Dave Grohl and his girlfriend, Jordan Blum, stay in a rented Rose McGowan.
-For a place where Marilyn Manson may very well have slept, it's remarkably bright and cheery, and for a rock star's pied-a-terre, it's spotless—Grohl, 33, is apparently a real hot dog with the Lemon Pledge and the vacuum when journalists aren't around.
+When in Los Angeles, Dave Grohl and his girlfriend, Jordan Blum, stay in a rented house in Studio City, formerly occupied by goth pinup Rose McGowan.
+For a place where Marilyn Manson may very well have slept, it's remarkably bright and cheery, and for a rock star's pied-à-terre, it's spotless—Grohl, 33, is apparently a real hot dog with the Lemon Pledge and the vacuum when journalists aren't around.

 By rights, One by One should've probably come out half-assed or not at all.
 Instead, it's the best Foo Fighters record since 1997's The Colour and the Shape.
 Grohl's songs still ratchet from power-pop shimmer to monkey-wrenched rage, but there's a new urgency to them, a hard-won richness of emotion.
 It's as if the band has converted its bruises into muscle.